 Agencies are listed in the Norwegian Yellow Pages – search for ‘vikarbyrå’ and ‘vikarutleie’.

-Sending speculative applications is a common method of applying for jobs in Norway.
+- Sending targeted speculative applications is a common method of applying for jobs in Norway.
 Remember to make a follow-up call to the company after you have sent your application.

-In some sectors it is not unusual to visit a company unannounced to enquire about a job.
-Remember to take your CV with references and transcripts and ask to speak to someone in personnel or management.
+- If you’re visiting a company, remember to take your CV with references and transcripts and ask to speak to someone in personnel or management.